 I’ve been spending a lot of time thinking about creativity after my last post.
 I’ve also been spending time with some good books and I thought I’d share them with you. (all links go to amazon.com)

-Jenny Doh’s Signature Styles: Some of my favorite artists […]
+Jenny Doh’s Signature Styles: Some of my favorite artists are in here, as well as […]

 I’ve been thinking a lot about inspiration lately, and how technology is kind of killing mine.